janamanoharan/storeapp/README.md

 ### REST Specification
-To make marking simpler, we will be only doing these 3 commands when marking `mongod --dbpath=./data/` - this starts the mongodb server In another console
+To make marking simpler, we will be only doing these 3 commands when marking

+`mongod --dbpath=./data/` - this starts the mongodb server

+In another console

-`npm install` - this will install all your packages you may have imported `npm start` - this will start your app.
+`npm install` - this will install all your packages you may have imported

+`npm start` - this will start your app.
 The reason why we're not just using `node app.js` is because this is more universal if someone is using express engine.
-To get this command working, add a new key to your `package.json` with `  "scripts": {
+To get this command working, add a new key to your `package.json` with
-    "start": "node app.js"}`
+`  "scripts": {"start": "node app.js"}`

 Your `package.json` should look something like
 ~~~~javascript